You can only apply for Post CCT extension if:

 Applications for post CCT extensions for both NIHR and locally funded posts need to be submitted through the medical school.

 Please note the below when considering applying for a post CCT extension:

 There have been a number of applications for this where trainees have requested extensions citing loss of time due to COVID as a reason.
 Where trainees have had COVID disruption this needs to be mitigated pre CCT.
 If a trainee has had to return to clinical practice for say 12 weeks this should be returned at ARCP and the CCT adjusted accordingly.

-NIHR funds CL posts for up to 4 years, but only 1 year of that can be post CCT.
+NIHR funds CL posts for up to 4 years, and 2 years of that can be post CCT.
 If a trainee hasn’t had a 50:50 balance of academic time pre CCT then the CCT date needs to be adjusted to allow for that.
 CLs need to develop both academic and clinical competencies during the post, and saying that clinical competencies at a CCT level have been achieved but an extension is needed to develop academic competency does not sit well with NIHR.
 If a trainee has had 2 years of CL training up to the point of CCT then one year full time equivalent of that should have been academic.

 Because there is a lot of work involved in preparing an extension request we would suggest that trainees contact the academic TPD/academic lead for their HEE school to review IAT training time as a first step."

 If none of the FAQs have answered your question, please submit an enquiry to the team by clicking here

 Sorry!
 We couldn't be helpful